BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Sandbox

-ReadyRemit is available in a sandbox environment where early adopters
+ReadyRemit is available to early adopters in a sandbox environment.

 ## Versioning